gouherdanish/gouherdanish.github.io/_posts/2025-05-10-networking-concepts.md

 _Working Principle - 2-to-1 Multiplexer_
 - The multiplexer works like a multiple-input and single-output switch.
 - The output gets connected to only one of the n data inputs at a given instant of time.
 - Uses Time-Division Multiplexing (TDM) to divide time into tiny slots and the MUX selects one input line at each time slice
-- However it looks like multiple streams are flowing simultaneously because the switching happens at GHz or MHz scale
+- However it looks like multiple streams are flowing simultaneously because the switching happens very fast at GHz or MHz scale
 - Therefore, the multiplexer is ‘many into one’ and it works as the digital equivalent of an analog selector switch

 <img src="{{site.url}}/images/networking/mux_21.png">

+_Implementation_
-- Multiplexer is a digital electronic circuit which is implemented by logic gate
+- Multiplexer is a digital electronic circuit which is implemented in IC by logic gate
 - When S=0,
     - first AND Gate gets D0 and S=1 which outputs D0
     - second AND Gate gets D1 and S=0 which outputs 0